 Brighton Travel Guide

 The city of Brighton is one of England's most exciting seaside destinations.
 Renowned for its cosmopolitan characters, diverse (and sometimes dizzying) entertainment venues and unsurpassed nightlife, local and international tourists flock to this city at every chance they get, be it for a long weekend or a summer vacation, and Brighton remains one of the most popular day trip destinations from London for foreign visitors.
+In fact, Brighton Pier is the most popular tourist destination in the UK outside of London.
 The stripy deckchairs on the iconic Brighton Pier have become an instantly recognisable image of the English seaside.

 During the summer, the pebbled Brighton Beach (surprisingly comfortable!) and its waterfront bars and clubs become a vibrant 'anything goes' zone, with locals and vacationers alike throwing all caution to the wind and revelling in the laid-back, summery atmosphere.

 We are looking for contributors for our Brighton travel guide.
 If you are a local, a regular traveller to Brighton or a travel professional with time to contribute and answer occasional forum questions, please contact us.